 Rehabilitation means to restore what was lost.
-And by providing a means for self-correction, we help our children learn from their mistakes, which restores their belief in themselves as worthwhile people.
+And by providing a means for self-correction, we help our children learn from their mistakes, which reinforces their belief in themselves as worthwhile people.

 The goal of disciplining children is to teach an effective way of living life.
 So it’s important, when pointing out what’s not working, to also show a way out.